PSH-Computing-AI-club/competition-spring-2025-bracket/README.md

 > **NOTE:** You need internet access for the first time you run a simulation so [`deno_emit`](https://github.com/denoland/deno_emit) can download its payload.

+> **WARNING:** Brackets need to have powers of 2 amount of competitors in the manifest.
+If there are not enough competitors, please use the placeholder repository to fill missing slots.

 To run a tournament bracket of the configured competitors type `deno task bracket:run` in a terminal.

 The results will be written to the `./dist/output/YYYY-MM-DD.RUNNUMBER/` directory.
 You can calculate `RUNNUMBER` by the following expression: `floor(currentHour / (24 hoursPerDay / 6 runsPerDay))`.